 - Alternative grading systems.

 - Only the Senate Committee on Educational Policy will have the authority to grant to individual colleges or campuses permission to use alternative grading methods outside the provisions of this official University system, for a specified period (but no longer than five years), and only for the purpose of experimenting with a new grading system for possible system-wide adoption.
 Such permission may be granted if the proposal does not interfere significantly with the registration options of students from other colleges, campuses, and programs.
 Such alternative systems will be reported for information to the University Senate as soon as permitted and, after the specified period, will be re-evaluated, either to be discontinued, or with University Senate approval on recommendation from the Senate Committee on Educational policy, made part of the system-wide policy.
-Except for the provisions of this section 6, no college or program may use any grading system except for the one contained in this policy.
+Except for the provisions of this section, no college or program may use any grading system except for the one contained in this policy.

-- Because alternative grading systems, once used, must be maintained by the University forever afterward (to preserve the integrity of the transcripts), the Senate Committee on Educational Policy will rarely grant permission for alternative grading systems.
+- Because alternative grading systems, once used, must be maintained by the University forever afterward to preserve the integrity of the transcripts, the Senate Committee on Educational Policy will rarely grant permission for alternative grading systems.
 It will consider doing so only when (1) those who propose it can make a persuasive case that the alternative is a more accurate and effective way to measure and record student academic performance, and (2) there is strong reason to believe that the proposal will be useful to all colleges and campuses of the University (except the Law School and Medical School).

 This policy is not applicable to the Duluth campus.

+This policy establishes the grades and symbols that will appear on the University transcript.
 A standard grading system establishes a common understanding of the meaning of grades and promotes uniformity in assigning them.
 Defining grades and their associated meaning (grade points and assessment of achievement) allows for comparison and for computation of the term and cumulative grade point average.